gentooboontoo/js-quantities/Readme.md

 Tests
 -----
-Tests are implemented with jspec (http://visionmedia.github.com/jspec/).
+Tests are implemented with Jasmine (https://github.com/pivotal/jasmine).
-Just open spec/dom.html in a browser to execute them.
+Just open SpecRunner.html file in a browser to execute them.

 Contribute
 ----------